Optimization of escape kinetics by reflecting and resetting: Results

 Fig.~\ref{fig:cvres} display the value of the coefficient of variation at the optimal resetting rate $r^*$, i.e., $CV(0|r^*)$ (red bullets), and $CV(0|r=3.2)$ (black squares).
 The coefficient of variation at $r^*$ as predicted by general considerations \cite{reuveni2016optimal,pal2017first} regarding properties of fluctuations in first passage times is equal to unity.
 At the same time, for $r=3.2$, coefficient of variation is visibly larger than for $r=r^*$ and as such deviates from unity showing a possible space for further optimization.

 In the next step we compare stochastic resetting with the other protocol of eliminating meandering trajectories.
 Resetting can efficiently eliminate long trajectories exploring distant (towards $-\infty$) points but spread of trajectories can be also eliminated by introduction of the reflecting boundary.
 Reflecting boundary can be placed at any point $x_r$ to the left of the initial position, i.e., $x_r \in (-\infty,0)$.
 Nevertheless, we place the reflecting boundary in a very special place.
-For each $\mathcal{T}_{\mathrm{min}}(\kappa)$ we have found the location of the reflecting boundary $x_{r^*}$, which assures the same MFPT as the optimal resetting with the resetting rate $r^*$.
+For each $\mathcal{T}_{r=r^*}(\kappa)$ we have found the location of the reflecting boundary $x_{r^*}$, which assures the same MFPT as the optimal resetting with the resetting rate $r^*$.
 The reflecting boundary acts in a similar manner like resetting, because it prevents exploration of points $x<x_r$.
-However, in contrast to resetting, it does not start the motion anew.
-The position of the reflecting boundary $x_{r^*}$ was calculated from Eq.~(\ref{eq:mfpt-ra-pot}), namely we have found such $x_{r^*}$ that Eq.~(\ref{eq:mfpt-ra-pot}) gives $\mathcal{T}_{r=r^*}(\kappa)$.
-Fig.~\ref{fig:xr} shows the location $x_{r^*}(\kappa)$ of the reflecting barrier assuring the same MFPT as optimal resetting
+However, in contrast to resetting, it does not start the motion anew. \kct{The position of the reflecting boundary $x_{r^*}$ corresponding to $\mathcal{T}_{r=r^*}(\kappa)$ was computed using Eq.~(\ref{eq:mfpt-ra-pot}).
+Specifically, we determined $x_{r^*}$ such that Eq.~(\ref{eq:mfpt-ra-pot}) yields the same MFPT as the optimal resetting in the absence of a reflecting boundary.} Fig.~\ref{fig:xr} shows the location $x_{r^*}(\kappa)$ of the reflecting barrier assuring the same MFPT as optimal resetting